 I loved having these conversations, because I’m a genuinely curious person… and because I always learn a lot from listening to other people – especially when they’re kind enough to share the backstory of their personal lives.

 I was thinking about these conversations one day, sitting at my desk with my guitar in my lap… and it suddenly dawned on me, “Wow, how cool would that be, if I started having similar conversations with professional guitar players?”

 And that’s how the idea for this podcast was born.

-So here’s what you can expect out of me and out of this podcast: Every episode you’ll get to be a fly on the wall of an unedited conversational interview, with primarily professional guitar players.
-And about 15% of the time, I’ll also interview interesting musicians other than guitarists.
+So here’s what you can expect out of me and out of this podcast: Every episode you’ll get to be a fly on the wall of an unedited conversational interview – primarily with professional guitar players.

 My goal in putting this podcast together is to entertain you, and hopefully put a smile across your face.
 After all, who can’t use a few more smiles in their life… especially nowadays, right?